Related content section

 Chris Guille

-Chris has post graduate qualifications in Economics and Economic History and career experience in banking, finance, and trustee industries.
+Chris Guille has post graduate qualifications in Economics and Economic History and career experience in banking, finance, and trustee industries.
 He has held a number of senior positions including with the Reserve Bank of Australia, Perpetual Trustees and Executor Trustee and Agency Co where he was managing director.

 In the not-for-profit sector, Chris was for many years on the board of St Peters Girls School in Adelaide and has over 20 years' experience working as an adviser with several indigenous charitable trusts including the large Maralinga Trust.
 Until recently, Chris was also a Chairman of National Senior Australia Limited, Australia's largest research and advocacy group for older Australians with over 80,000 members.